CHRONOS: Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter: Scientific Reach

 \section{Scientific Reach}

-Three science packages are discussed for the scientific outcomes assuming each corresponding sensitivity as follows.

-First, CHRONOS targets merger signals from IMBH binaries with component masses of $1\times10^2$--$5\times10^5\,M_\odot$~\cite{LISA2017,Sesana2016,Miller2004,AmaroSeoane2017}.
-These signals enter the CHRONOS band weeks to days before coalescence, enabling multi-band observations in synergy with LISA and future detectors such as Voyager, Cosmic Explorer, and the Einstein Telescope~\cite{LISA2017,LIGO2016}.
-For $M\sim10^3\,M_\odot$, CHRONOS can detect mergers up to 380\,Mpc at ${\rm SNR}=3$, allowing the first statistical studies of IMBH populations and insights into supermassive black hole formation as shown in Fig.~\ref{fig:IMBH}.
+Three science packages are discussed for the scientific outcomes assuming each sensitivity as follows.
+First, CHRONOS targets IMBH binaries with component masses of $1\times10^2$--$5\times10^5\,M_\odot$~\cite{LISA2017,Sesana2016,Miller2004,AmaroSeoane2017}.
+These signals enter the CHRONOS band weeks to days before coalescence, enabling multi-band observations in synergy with LISA and LIGO~\cite{LISA2017,LIGO2016}.
+For $M\sim4\times10^4\,M_\odot$, CHRONOS can detect mergers up to 340\,Mpc at ${\rm SNR}=3$, allowing the first statistical studies of IMBH populations and insights into supermassive black hole formation as shown in Fig.~\ref{fig:IMBH}.
 Moreover, at low frequencies, the use of high-finesse cavities causes coating losses that can destroy the QND system.
 This effect corresponds to the achievable finesse and the time delay $\tau$, but by increasing the arm length, an equivalent time delay can be realized with fewer reflections.
-As a result, low-frequency QND measurements can be maintained, leading to an increased SNR for high-mass IMBH binaries.

-Second, CHRONOS bridges the sensitivity gap between LISA~\cite{LISA2017} and ground-based detectors~\cite{LIGO2016}, enabling strong constraints on the SGWB in the $0.1$--$10\,\mathrm{Hz}$ band.
+As a result, low-frequency QND measurements can be maintained, leading to an increased signal to noise ratio (SNR) for high-mass IMBH binaries.
+Second, CHRONOS bridges the sensitivity gap between LISA~\cite{LISA2017} and ground-based detectors~\cite{LIGO2016}, enabling constraints on the SGWB in the $0.1$--$10\,\mathrm{Hz}$ band.
 Astrophysical foregrounds include unresolved black hole and neutron star binaries, while cosmological sources may arise from first-order phase transitions, cosmic strings, primordial black holes, and inflationary relics~\cite{Christensen2019}.
 Figure~\ref{fig:SGWB} shows the predicted sensitivities by assuming five year of integration.
-CHRONOS achieves an energy-density sensitivity of $\Omega_{\mathrm{GW}}\sim 3.2\times10^{-9}$ at 0.2 Hz, enabling new constraints on the search of new stochastic background source, such as primordial black holes.
+CHRONOS achieves an energy-density sensitivity of $\Omega_{\mathrm{GW}}\sim 3\times10^{-4}$ at 0.2 Hz, enabling new constraints on the search of new SGWB, such as primordial black holes.